© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Medieval wayside cross, 200m NNW of Brownrigg is a scheduled monument protected by Historic England under reference 1017596.
 View the official record →

-A medieval wayside cross located approximately 200 metres north-northwest of Brownrigg in Northumberland is a stone monument typical of the crossing places and focal points that marked medieval landscapes.
+The Medieval wayside cross located 200 metres north-north-west of Brownrigg is a scheduled ancient monument in Northumberland.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1017596.

 Medieval wayside cross, 200m NNW of Brownrigg is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1017596.